brianglass/anastasis/files/wednesday_matins1.md

 Cross-Theotokion.

-Bride who knew not wedlock, seeing Christ suspended on the Cross, grieving you said, Â’You have set, O Sun of glory, from my sight, enlightening those in darkness.
+Bride who knew not wedlock, seeing Christ suspended on the Cross, grieving you said, ’You have set, O Sun of glory, from my sight, enlightening those in darkness.

 ****